jdelarica/selenium-tutorial/README.md

 Pros: The allow flexibility to wait for an element to be in a specific condition and it will pull the condition to be true every 500ms and it won't take up any unnecessary time.

+## 6. PUTTING EVERYTHING TOGETHER
+## 6.1.
+Automate a workflow using WebDriver
+## 6.2.
+Confirm the behavior of the test
+## 6.3.
+Clean up the test
+## 6.4.
+Use page objects